Changissnz/the_problem_with_ai_exemplified__09-16-2026/README.md

 - free will (oh, philosophy, so much philosophy to think and write about),
 - getting whatever or whoever you want?

 Good question, right?
-With artificial intelligence, there were a plethora of questions on what it would to the workforce, how it would transform society for the better, for the worse, something more...something less...
+With artificial intelligence, there were a plethora of questions on what it would do to the workforce, how it would transform society for the better, for the worse, something more...something less...

+The invisible hand of economics is doing the answering.
+People are feeling it, especially if they do not live in complete squalor or are in a wartorn country, allowing them time and freeing up their emotions to think about how A.I. would work out for them, maybe be a little ambitious in this.